DeanRoddey/CIDLib/ReadMe.md

 **What It Is**

 CIDLib is a C++ development platform.
 For many C++ developers a point of reference would be something along the lines of the Qt product perhaps, i.e. a comprehensive set of general purpose tools and classes for creating full featured C++ applications.
 A primary difference is that CIDLib is not based on the standard C++ libraries (more on that below.)
+Also, very importantly, CIDLib is not really a library you would incorporate into your code base, it's a lot closer to a 'virtual operating system' that you build a code base on top of.

 CIDLib contains about 1100 classes (~450,000 lines of code.)
 Here is a rough list of the types of functionality it provides: